-RATs provides the option to use the bootstrapped abundance estimates obtainable from alignment-free quantification tools to apply a reproducibility constraint on the DTU calls, by randomly selecting individual quantification iterations from each replicate and measuring the fraction of these iterations that result in a positive DTU classification.
+RATs provides the option to use the bootstrapped abundance estimates obtainable from alignment-free quantification tools to apply a reproducibility constraint on the DTU calls, For this, a quantification iteration is randomly selected for each sample and DTU is then called on these selections.
+The process is iterated multiple times with different selections, allowing us to measure the fraction of these DTU iterations that meet the prefiltering, significance and effect size criteria for each gene or transcript.
+If this fraction is below the specified threshold, the result is considered to lack confidence and will not be marked as DTU.

-Typically, each sample is represented by the mean abundance of each transcript, calculated across the quantification iterations.
+Typically, each sample is represented by a single abundance value for each transcript in each sample, such as the mean calculated across the quantification iterations.
 However, this loses the variance information of the quantification.
-By referring back to the quantification iterations, RATs highlights cases where the quantification was unreliable due to high variability and therefore the DTU result should also be considered unreliable.
+By referring back to the quantification iterations, RATs highlights cases where the quantification was unreliable due to high variability and therefore whose DTU result should also be considered unreliable.

 Similarly, RATs optionally also measures the reproducibility of the DTU results relative to the inter-replicate variation by iteratively sub-setting the samples pool.
+This, to some extent, compensates for RATs’ lack of modelling of the cross-replicate variance of transcript abundances.

 Implementation